Dr Elizabeth Yi Wang

 - Website: Strategic Crafting of Country Image | LinkedIn

 Dr Wang has a rather wide range of intellectual interests.
 She has been an advocate of “carrying capacity” and its implications for societal development in general.
-She is passionate about being an excellent educator, making contributions in not only scientific discovery but also rigorous knowledge transfer to the society to generate an impact.
-She has been invited by overseas institutions to provide academic advice on embedding pedagogy development into public education, on regional development, regional branding, and international e-commerce education.
+She is passionate about being an excellent educator, making contributions in not only scientific discovery but also rigorous knowledge transfer to the society to generate impacts.
+She has been invited by overseas institutions to provide academic advice on embedding pedagogy development into public education, on regional development, regional branding, and cross-border e-commerce education.